jocelynbaduria/Assignment_1-part-1-assignment-1-part-2/README.md

 part 2 - Whitebox Deep Learning read and perform the codelab https://codelabs.developers.google.com/codelabs/cloud-tensorflow-mnist#0

-Follow the colab training instructions will updates only with the deliverables.Follow the
+Follow the colab training instructions will updates only with the deliverables.Follow the instructions below:

 #3.
 Run through all the cells - no error encountered except it runs without GPU connect eventhough the runtime setting selected is GPU.
 #6.
 Adding layer Sigmoid function resulted to poor model performance.